Learning, Training, and Human Performance Glossary

 The accomplishment of a task in accordance with a set standard of completeness and accuracy.

-Instruction which develops learner performance proficiency via task-based learning objectives written with an action verb.
+Instruction that develops the performance proficiency of a learner via task-based learning objectives written with an action verb.
 Learners prove competency by actual performance of the objectives to the established standards.

 Part of a learning objective that describes the observable learner behavior (or the product of that behavior) that is acceptable as proof that learning has occurred.

-The inability of a unit or individual to perform the required tasks to the established standard.
+The inability of a team or individual to perform the required tasks to the established standard.
+The space between the actual performance and the desired (established) performance is also known as the performance gap.

 A systematic process of discovering and analyzing human performance improvement gaps, planning for future improvements in human performance, designing and developing cost-effective and ethically-justifiable interventions to close performance gaps, implementing the interventions, and evaluating the financial and nonfinancial results.